sheep-farm/Frenchrs/README.md

-Below is the English translation of the **Frenchrs** documentation, formatted as a Markdown file.

----

 # Frenchrs

 A high-performance Rust library for asset pricing and financial analysis, built on the robust econometric infrastructure of [Greeners](https://crates.io/crates/greeners).